 If you’re planning on using your weapon light outdoors, the more lumens the better.
 This unit comes equipped with 500 lumens which will light up a field.
 It’s also more than enough to disorient an intruder in the event of an intruder.

-Rails and Mounting:- The X300 fits any pistol or rifle with a Picatanny.
+- Rails and Mounting:- The X300 fits any pistol or rifle with a Picatinny.
 The quick release is pretty handy if you swap your weapon light between multiple guns or would prefer to not always have to pack your weapon light around.
-If you don’t have a picatanny or universal rail you can likely still mount the light, you’ll just need to pick up a mount.
+If you don’t have a Picatinny or universal rail you can likely still mount the light, you’ll just need to pick up a mount. weapon lights

 Streamlight 69260 TLR-1 HL High Lumen Rail-Mounted Tactical Light